The Ethics Committee Videotape (1996)

 Showing items related by title, author, creator and subject.

 Minutes of Proceedings of the Sub-Committee on Bill C-47 Respecting: An Act Respecting Human Reproductive Technologies and Commercial Transactions Relating to Human Reproduction of the Standing Committee on Health.
 Second Session of the Thirty- Fifth Parliament, 1996-1997.
 Meetings Nos.
 1 to 8 From December 5, 1996 to April 14, 1997 Proces-Verbaux Du Sous-Comite Sur Le Projet De Loi C-47 Concerant: Loi Concernant Les Techniques De Reproduction Humaine Et Les Operations Commerciales Liees a La Reproduction Humaine Du Comite Permanent De La Sante.
 Deuxieme Session De La Trente-Cinquieme Legislature, 1996-97.
 Seances Nos.
-1 a 8, 5 Decembre 1996 a 14 Avril 1997 Unknown author (Canada.
+1 a 8, 5 Decembre 1996 a 14 Avril 1997 Unknown creator (Canada.
 Parliament.
 House of Commons.
 Sub-Committee on Bill C-47, 1997)

-Law No. 499 of 12 June 1996 Amending the Law on the Scientific Ethics Committee System and the Examination of Biomedical Research Projects and the Law on the Establishment of an Ethical Council and the Regulation of Certain Forms of Biomedical Research (Establishment, Follow-Up, Etc.) Unknown author (Denmark, 1997)
+Law No. 499 of 12 June 1996 Amending the Law on the Scientific Ethics Committee System and the Examination of Biomedical Research Projects and the Law on the Establishment of an Ethical Council and the Regulation of Certain Forms of Biomedical Research (Establishment, Follow-Up, Etc.) Unknown creator (Denmark, 1997)